Buckeye Island

 Buckeye Island is a small island of the U.S. state of Ohio, in Lake Erie.
-It is located just off shore of the northeast tip of South Bass Island, in Put-in-Bay Township, Ottawa County.
+It is located just off shore of the northeast tip of South Bass Island, Ohio, in Put-in-Bay Township, Ottawa County.
 It was seasonally populated early in the 20th century.
 The island was noted for the Willow trees found there.
 It is privately owned, and has been by the same family since 1916.

 It is sometimes labeled as "Buckeye Point".